-Note that the query in Figure 35, similar to our example in Section 7, refers to the cSTickscWithNames stream twice, once explicitly, and once in the computation of .
+Note that the query in Figure 35, similar to our example in Section 7, refers to the contextSwitchWithNames stream twice, once explicitly, and once in the computation of shiftedClippedContextSwitch.
 We therefore need to use Multicast to eliminate this problem.
 The result is shown in Figure 37.